Brandy Austin Law Scholarship

-• This scholarship is open to any student who is currently enrolled in an accredited undergraduate, graduate, or professional program in the United States.
-This includes accredited community college students as well as high school seniors and students who possess a GED who have been accepted to or are enrolled in an accredited program.
+• This scholarship is open to any student who is currently enrolled in an accredited undergraduate or graduate program in the United States.
+This includes accredited community college students, and high school seniors (and students who possess a GED) that have been accepted to or enrolled in an accredited program.

 Application Materials